PlayStratus/Stratus/frontend/README.md

-# Frontend portion of the Game Stream Service
+# Frontend portion of the Stratus

 ## Tech Stack